andruschak/openai-gym-retro/README.md

 Now that we have our environment working as expected, its time to add in the machine learning component.

 ### NEAT config
 The NEAT configuration file defines the evolutionary process for our bot.
-It uses old school windows INI file style which is very easy to follow.
+It uses old windows INI file style which is very easy to follow.
 I have tried to format and comment the file to make it easier to understand.
 You can read about it in much more detail on the official [NEAT config](https://neat-python.readthedocs.io/en/latest/config_file.html) file documentation.

 ```
 # NEAT configuration file